This page explains the legal definition of domestic abuse and the legal steps that can be taken to protect a person and/or child from domestic abuse.

 Personal service of an order is required.
 This means that you should arrange for a printed copy to be handed personally to the Respondent.
 The injunction will not be effective if there is no proof that the Respondent received it.

-If you do not feel able to serve the Order yourself, Court staff should be able to provide you with a list of people who are authorised to serve Court orders.
-There is usually a charge for this service, however they can provide a certificate of service.
+If you do not feel able to serve the Order yourself, Court staff should be able to provide you with a list of people who are authorised to serve Court orders and to provide a ‘certificate of service’.
+There is usually a charge.

 A copy of the Order must also be delivered to your local police station.
 The form must be served together with a statement showing that the Respondent has been served with the order or otherwise informed of its terms.
 If the court makes an Occupation Order, you must serve a copy of this by first class post on the mortgagee or landlord of any relevant property.